flux-framework/flux-core/doc/man1/flux-jobs.rst

 .. program:: flux jobs

-flux-jobs(1) is used to list jobs run under Flux.
+:program:`flux jobs` is used to list jobs run under Flux.
 By default only pending and running jobs for the current user are listed.
 Additional jobs and information can be listed using options listed below.
 Alternately, specific job ids can be listed on the command line to